 Teaching and Learning

-At William Martin we teach phonics using the programme ‘Letters and Sounds’ approach.
+At William Martin we teach phonics using a combination of schemes centred around the ‘Letters and Sounds’ approach.
 ‘Letters and Sounds’ suggests a fast paced, clearly progressive approach to teaching phonics which is divided into six phases.
 Children progress through the phases at different speeds and to enable us to meet the needs of all children; we group the children according to the phase they are working at.
+Within this we incorporate elements of 'Jolly Phonics' and other published schemes.

 Phonics is taught for a fifteen minute session on a daily basis in the Early Years/ Key Stage 1 classes and lower KS2 where appropriate.
 Sessions include a range of activities that allow the children to revise their knowledge, learn new sounds and apply and practice their skills.
 In Key Stage 2, the approach is carried on in spelling sessions and also intervention programmes for children who are not making sufficient progress.